redpanda-data/kminion/README.md

 # Prometheus Exporter for Apache Kafka - KMinion

-KMinion (previously known as Kafka Minion) is a feature rich and flexible Prometheus Exporter to monitor your Apache Kafka cluster.
+KMinion (previously known as Kafka Minion) is a feature-rich and flexible Prometheus Exporter to monitor your Apache Kafka cluster.
 All valuable information that are accessible via the Kafka protocol are supposed to be accessible using KMinion.